SILVERFISH: WHAT ARE THEY AND HOW TO GET RID OF THEM

 - Keep dust and debris to a minimum by using a vacuum cleaner to vacuum carpets, flooring, and upholstery.

 - Reduce their food sources.
 Keep flour, sugar, potatoes, and other starchy and sweet foods in a sealed container.

 - Fix leaking pipes and faucets.
-This would reduce water sources which silverfish like.
+This would reduce water sources that silverfish like.
 Keep gutters free of debris.